 What happens if the VPN connection drops?

 A good extension should have a kill switch that blocks browser traffic until the VPN reconnects.
 If not, you may briefly have exposed traffic. re-check settings or switch servers.
-Microsoft edge secure
+Openvpn edgerouter x 2026

 How do I choose the right server location?